Civil Defence Emergency Management Act 2002

 You could also call this:

 If you are required to be away from your job to help with civil defence emergency management during a state of emergency, you cannot be fired just because you are away from work.
-You are considered to be required to be away from work if you are told to be away personally or if your organisation is told to be away.
-Your employer does not have to pay you for the time you are away from work helping with civil defence emergency management.
+This is true even if your employer did not agree to your absence.
+You are considered to be required to be away from work if you were personally told to do so or if your organisation was told to do so.
+Your employer does not have to pay you for the time you are away from work helping with civil defence emergency management duties, as stated in the Civil Defence Emergency Management Act.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.